madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/overview-proofing-with-workfront/benefits-of-proofing-in-workfront.md

 ---
-title: Benefits of proofing in Workfront
+title: Benefits of Proofing in Workfront
-description:  In this video, learn what proofing is and the benefits of using digital prooding in Workfront.
+description:  Learn what proofing is and the benefits of using digital proofing in [!DNL Adobe Workfront].
 feature: Workfront
 topics:
 activity: use